mishadobrits/SVA4/Readme.md

 until it happened keep that quiet=boring and loud=interesting.
 Sorry for this.<br>

 # Instalation
-1. Download the FFmpeg from the official website https://ffmpeg.org/download.html.
-2. Make FFmpeg seen from the command line.
-3. Download the mkvmerge from the official website https://mkvtoolnix.download/.
+1. Download the mkvmerge from the official website https://mkvtoolnix.download/.
-4. Make mkvmerge seen from the command line.
+2. Make mkvmerge seen from the command line.
-5. Download or clone this code from Github.<br>
+3. Download or clone this code from Github.<br>

 Modules `webrtcvad`, `torch` and `torchaudio` are used only for their algorithms, so they if you don't use the appropriate algorithm, these modules are unnecessary.<br>